malak-bou/Final-project/backend/README.md

 - Profile management

 ### Course Management
-- Create, read, update, and delete courses
+- Create, read, update, and delete training courses
 - Role-based course access:
   - Admins: Full access to all courses
   - Professors: Access to their own courses and departmental courses
   - Employers: Access to departmental courses only
-- Course materials upload and management
+- Training materials upload and management
 - Course progress tracking

 ### Communication